rtCamp/docs.rtcamp.com/rtbiz/core/user/features/contacts/index.md

 These three groups are the default ones which will always be there in the system.
 You can define your custom groups as well.

-### Offerings
+### Product

-The contacts can also be segregated based on Offerings.
-These offerings can be populated in two ways:
+The contacts can also be segregated based on Products.
+These products can be populated in two ways:

 - Manually, by adding terms of your choice.
-- Offerings module has a nice feature of syncing products from your WordPress e-Store (WooCommerce / EDD) with these Offering terms.
+- Products module has a nice feature of syncing products from your WordPress e-Store (WooCommerce / EDD) with these Product terms.

 ### Contact Connections